Last updated 11 July 2017

 The national eID card has become a familiar tool for interaction between citizens and the authorities, to secure online transactions and facilitate e-business.

-Early 2016, over 700 public applications are available and are using on-line authentication: 67% with the national eID, 20% using a token and 13% with another method.
+Over 800 public applications are available.
+As of August 2016, 72,4% of users are using on-line authentication with the national eID, 17,9% using a paper token and 9% with another method.

 Belgium is starting to reap the